wp-plugins/form-maker/readme.txt

 *   MySQL Mapping possibility for storing entered data to another MySQL database.
 *   Possibility to choose whether to save the data to database or just have the information emailed to the Administrator.
 *   Possibility to insert separate Country select list for the custom fields rather than address.
+*   Conditional fields, which can be used for hiding/displaying a list of questions based on the selection of specific answers.

 Upgrade to [WordPress Form Maker Pro](http://web-dorado.com/products/wordpress-form.html) to add features: